christian-posta/ceposta-devops-ose/docs/demo.md

 The code from this project is driven through the delivery pipeline as follows.

-* Code Review
+* Code Review (automated + human)
-* Initial build for delivery
+* Initial build
-* Automated Integration tests
+* Automated integration tests (this is stubbed out for the demo, but placeholder and mvn module exist)
-* Build Fuse environment on the fly, deploy code and profiles
+* Build Fuse environment on the fly, deploy code and profiles to OpenShift Enterprise
-* Run automated acceptance tests
+* Run automated acceptance tests (stubbed out for the demo)
+* Deploy fuse profiles to Enterprise Artifact Repository
 * Notify QA to promote to shared QA environment
 * Run Acceptance tests + manual tests in QA environment
 * Notify build and release team to promote to Prod/Staged Prod